-Depending on the price point of your products, if your business is business-to-consumer (B2C), it is likely that the objective of your digital marketing efforts is to attract people to your website and have them become customers without ever having to speak to a salesperson.
+Depending on your product’s price point, if your business is business-to-consumer (B2C), it is likely that the objective of your digital marketing efforts is to attract people to your website and have them become customers without ever having to speak to a salesperson.

 Why Does Digital Marketing Matter?

 Digital marketing allows you, by conventional approaches, to reach a wider audience than you might and engage the prospects most likely to purchase your product or service.
-In addition, it is much more cost-effective than conventional ads, which helps you to evaluate performance and pivot as you see fit on a regular basis.
+It is also much more cost-effective than conventional ads, which helps you evaluate performance and pivot as you see fit regularly.

 Digital marketing has a couple of big advantages.
 Now let’s dive into 4 of them.